Adhivp/Adhivp/ReadMe.md

 # 💫 About Me:
-I'm currently a student learning AI (deeplearning)
+I'm a Python cum AI Developer

 ## 🌐 Socials: